What You Need to Know About Being a CTA (Clinical Trial/Research Assistant)

 It is important for the clinical research assistants have a strong educational background in the administration of clinical trials.
 This means that you may have the kind of skills that help in organization.
 Having an interest in statistics and math can be an added advantage.

 If you don’t have a degree in the science field and don’t want to go back to school, finding training and real experiences in clinical trials is going to help you hand a CTA position.
 At CCRPS, we offer effective courses and experiences you need to get your foot in the door.
 We have a CTA course and a free ICH GCP certification course, which teaches important skills that will help you succeed in clinical research.
-If you need more resources, check out some of our other articles about CTAs below.
+If you are looking to advance further, consider our Advanced Clinical Research Project Manager Certification or the Advanced Principal Investigator Physician Certification.
+For those interested in the crucial aspects of drug safety, our Pharmacovigilance Certification might be the right fit.
+Explore these to gain deeper insights and practical knowledge.

 Take courses from CCRPS and learn more on how to become a clinical research professional.